jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 I include more elements to the basic design, such as the Purple Hexagon and the Adapters relationships with External Frameworks and External Dependencies.

 So much of Hexagonal design applies to _Clean, Onion, DDD, Modular Monolith_ and more.
-I plan to blog about the relationship of Hexagonal Architecture to these concepts.
+I plan to blog (TBD) about the relationship of Hexagonal Architecture to these concepts.
 I've already blogged about the relationship of Hexagonal Architecture to Clean Architecture in [Hexagonal/Clean Compare and Contrast](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html).

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="The Clean Architecture" title="Image Source: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html" width = "55%" align="right" style="padding-right: 35px;">